Auctra-DomaFi-Hackathon/auctra-frontend/README.md

 - Countdown component with proper ARIA labels

 ### ✅ Pages
-- Home page with domain discovery and live auctions
+- **Home page**: Domain discovery and live auctions with search and filtering
+- **Explore Auctions**: Browse all active Dutch and sealed-bid auctions with advanced filtering
+- **Create Auction**: Interface for domain owners to list domains for auction
-- Auction detail page with bidding interface
+- **Auction Detail**: Comprehensive bidding interface with real-time price updates
-- Basic routing structure for all planned pages
+- **Supply Domain as Collateral**: Deposit domain NFTs to use as collateral for borrowing
+- **Borrow USDC**: Lending interface to borrow USDC against domain collateral
+- **Domain Renting**: Marketplace for renting domains with flexible terms
+- **Create Domain Rental**: List domains for rent with custom pricing and duration
+- **History**: Complete transaction history including auctions, loans, and rentals
+- **Alert Domains**: Notification center for domain alerts and watchlist management

 ### 🚧 Partially Implemented
 - Sealed-bid auction UI (skeleton views created)